kalibera/rchk/doc/INSTALLATION.md

 singularity build rchk.img singularity.def
 ```

-and the checking just (package memisc).
+and the checking just (package memisc from CRAN).

 ```
 /usr/bin/singularity run rchk.img memisc
 ```

 and the results appear under subdirectory "lib" of the current directory.
+Full path to the package tarball can be given as 4th argument to check a
+version not on CRAN.

 # Alternative automated installations